DFE-Digital/care-leavers/docs/architecture/adr/005-pdf-generation.md

 ### Considerations on selected technology

-This was approved in principal in discussions with the lead architect of Vulnerable Children and Families at the time
+This was approved in principal in discussions with the lead architect of Vulnerable Children and Families at the time.

+Also fully discussed as part of the Tech Assessment within the assessment